CrMaBaPu/CrMaBaPu.github.io/docs/dataset/multi-subject-design.md

 # Study Design

-This study explores the relationship between affective experience and physiological responses during immersive virtual reality (VR) scenarios.
+> [Note !]
+This chapter was  mainly formulated on information provided by the AVR Porject documentation.

 The resulting dataset captures multimodal physiological and behavioral data in response to emotionally evocative VR stimuli.

 ## Overview